-Once the IUP is completed, it will be subjected to a specified public comment period.
-After the comment period has closed, DPNR will prepare and distribute a response to comments (see Appendix H) and a final IUP.
+Once the IUP is completed, there will be a 10 to 30-day comment period.
+After the comment period has closed, DPNR will prepare and distribute a response to comments and a final IUP.

 C. PROGRAM SCHEDULES

 In order to ensure that all available funds are obligated on a timely basis, DPNR has established a strict schedule for the implementation of the VICIG program.
 Table 2 provides a summary of significant deadlines and other anticipated milestones which must be adhered to by the Sub-recipient and the VICIG program.